-Ask any industry pro for keys to a successful solution implementation, and testing will come up at the top of the list every time.
+Ask any industry pro for keys to a successful solution implementation and testing for project success will always be at the top of the list, every time.
 The rule of thumb: test the system and then test it again.
 Below are some of the areas that need to be tested, and often these areas are managed by separate groups of people and skillsets.

 - Testing – End-to-End Validations

 - Test data – Ensure that the data you are testing is validated and accurate.
 This would include; Item Master, including all critical dimensions for every available Unit of Measure that will be received, stored, picked and shipped.
 This becomes even more critical when using dimensional data for key WMS functions, such as Order Cubing, Putaway Algorithms, Replenishment Levels, etc.

 - System and Integration Testing – Integration is often the “long pole” in the tent.
 If integration between systems (WMS, TMS, LMS, ERP, etc.) is compromised, the Implementation will fail.